h2non/bimg/README.md

 Small but featured Go library for blazing fast image processing based on [libvips](https://github.com/jcupitt/libvips) using C bindings.

-bimg is designed to be a small and efficient library with a specific but useful and generic set of features.
+bimg is designed to be a small and efficient library with a specific but useful set of features.
 It uses internally libvips, which is typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings or Go  native `image` package, and in some cases it's even 8x faster processing JPEG images. bimg can read JPEG, PNG, WEBP, TIFF and Magick formats and it can output to JPEG, PNG and WEBP.

-It supports common [image transformation](#supported-image-operations) operations such as crop, resize, rotate... and conversion into multiple formats.
+It supports common [image transformation](#supported-image-operations) operations such as crop, resize, rotate, flip or convert.

-To getting start take a look to the [examples](#examples) and [programmatic API](https://godoc.org/github.com/h2non/bimg) documentation.
+To get started take a look to the [examples](#examples) and [programmatic API](https://godoc.org/github.com/h2non/bimg) documentation.

 bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), a great node.js package for image processing build by [Lovell Fuller](https://github.com/lovell).